 - 30 GB per user storage

 This plan is not bad at all, and you might even already have it without knowing.
-But it still lacks the recording feature, which is usually important for course creators.
+However, it still lacks the recording feature, which is usually important for course creators.

 The Business Standard plan costs $12 per user per month.
-It’s great for small and medium-size course creators as it offers everything you need to organize online classes.
+It’s great for small and medium-sized course creators as it offers everything you need to organize online classes.

 - You can invite up to 150 participants.

 - The recording option is available.